Yellow Submarine Songtrack: Structure

 The remixed tracks of the album feature many alterations and adjustments from the original stereo recordings.
-Almost all of the Beatles songs included in the film are on Yellow Submarine Songtrack.
-An exception is "A Day in the Life", which EMI chose to exclude from the Songtrack in order to limit the number of songs from Sgt.
-Pepper's Lonely Hearts Club Band.

 The title track, "Yellow Submarine", contains the line "a life of ease" (delivered by John Lennon) that had been missing in prior stereo mixes of the song.
 The replies from Lennon to the main lyric are gradually panned and faded from the right side of the stereo field to the left.
 The sound effects in this version are also more pronounced.

 "Hey Bulldog" was entirely recorded on only one four-track tape.
 The piano and drum performances were recorded together onto one track and were inseparable for a new mix.
 They remain on the left audio channel while the vocals and the snare overdubs performed by drummer Ringo Starr are centred.

 The prior stereo version of "Love You To", featuring lead vocals by George Harrison, contains a shorter fade than the initial mono recording.
 This shortening is retained in the Songtrack version.

 Acoustic guitars and percussion are situated at the left channel for the new mix of "All Together Now".
 The lead vocals, by Lennon and Paul McCartney, are centred while the chorus is split across the left and right.
 The background vocals heard on the second verse are more audible and the guitar is clearer.

 The Songtrack version of "Only a Northern Song" marked the appearance of the song for the first time in true stereo.
 The original 1969 stereo album featured a synthesised Duophonic variant of the original mono version.
 A stereo mix of this song also appeared on the Anthology 2 compilation album, but was made up of alternative takes featuring different overdubs and lyrics.